Respect Moldova Movement: History

 The Respect Moldova Movement was founded on 4 August 2023 by Eugeniu Nichiforciuc.
 A former Democratic Party of Moldova (PDM) member of the Parliament of Moldova, Nichiforciuc was excluded from the PDM and its parliamentary faction by the party's new leadership after the PDM lost power in 2019.
-The MRM is a centre-left party, adhering to conservatism.
+The MRM is a centrist to centre-left party, adhering to conservatism.
 As of 2024, it had 1,600 members.
 According to its statute, the main objective of the party is "building a democratic society, based on unanimously recognized values, but also the affirmation of the Republic of Moldova as a sovereign, independent and neutral state".
 The MRM also supports the reintegration of Transnistria into Moldova and is pro-European, supporting Moldova's European integration process.

 In the 2023 Moldovan local elections, the MRM was the ninth party that won the most mayorships, with a total of 19.
 In addition, eleven of its representatives were elected as local councillors.
 The MRM's budget for its electoral campaign was a little over 950,000 Moldovan lei.
 The party was registered on 31 August 2024 as a participant in the Moldovan European Union membership constitutional referendum on 20 October that year, supporting the "yes" option.

 After Moldovan politician and oligarch and former PDM leader Vladimir Plahotniuc left Moldova in 2019, many of his former associates attempted to reinvent and distance themselves from him and restore their own image.
 Thus, Nichiforciuc maintained a discreet presence until 2023, becoming afterwards vocal about Plahotniuc, claiming that there was no relationship between the two of them and stating in August 2023 that indications were Plahotniuc "should not be with Nichiforciuc or Respect Moldova".
 Still, according to the Romanian newspaper Libertatea, "in Chișinău circles", Nichiforciuc was seen as an associate of the oligarch.
 Citing "political sources", Libertatea affirmed that Nichiforciuc was trying to rally around him what remained of the PDM's network under the pressure of keeping the "Plahotniuc project" alive, but under a new face.

 Several former ministers and members of parliament of the PDM joined the MRM following the PDM's loss of power, such as former Deputy Minister and later Minister of Education, Culture and Research Lilia Pogolșa and former parliament member Anatolie Zagorodnîi.
 Multiple mayors and local councillors also switched from the European Social Democratic Party (PSDE; the former PDM, renamed and rebranded) to the MRM, which the PSDE protested as "a classic case of buying party members by a group that believes it can buy respect".
 To the MRM also joined Bloc of Communists and Socialists (BCS) parliament member Veaceslav Nigai.